 The Company, through its subsidiary Yellow Pages Digital & Media Solutions Limited, has an asset-based loan (ABL) with a term to September 2025 and a total commitment of \$20.0 million.
 The ABL is being used for general corporate purposes.
-Through the ABL, the Company has access to the funds in the form of prime rate loans, Banker's Acceptance rate or equivalent rate loans or letters of credit.
+Through the ABL, the Company has access to the funds in the form of prime rate loans or letters of credit.
 The ABL is subject to a trailing twelve-month fixed charge coverage ratio when there is an event of default or when excess availability is less than 10% of the facility limit.
 Upon such event, the fixed charged coverage ratio must be a minimum of 1.1 times.

-As at December 31, 2023, the Company had \$1.7 million of letters of credit issued and outstanding and an availability of \$18.3 million under the ABL.
+As at December 31, 2024, the Company had \$1.1 million of letters of credit issued and outstanding, resulting in the Company having an availability of \$18.9 million remaining under the ABL.

-As at December 31, 2023, the Company was in compliance with all covenants under the loan agreement governing the ABL.
+As at December 31, 2024, the Company was in compliance with all covenants under the loan agreement governing the ABL.